Snehalataraut201094/food-receipe-api/README.md

-# Project Name
-- Spring Boot Rest favorite food recipe api project.
+# Food Recipe REST API

 ## Description:
-- Favorite-food-recipe-api is the java standalone application which is basically a recipe API .
-It contains the spring rest endpoints which are used for storing and retrieving the data from database.
-The recipe API holds the below endpoints.
+- It is a java standalone application which is basically a recipe API .
+It contains the CRUD operations which are used for storing and retrieving the data from database.

 ## Technology Used:
 - Java 8